Hawthorne High School (Florida)

 Hawthorne High School and Middle School is a grades 6-12 public high school and middle school in Hawthorne, Florida, United States.

 Its boundary includes Hawthorne and Waldo.

 Athletics

 Hawthorne High and Middle School offers many different sports, including basketball, baseball, cheerleading, football, softball, volleyball, and track.

 In 2020, Hawthorne High School won Florida state championships in division 1A for both its girls and boys basketball teams, while its football team also advanced to the state championship game for the first time in the school's history.
-Hawthorne's football team appeared in the state championship from the 2020 to the 2023 seasons, winning the state title in the latter two years.
+The girls' basketball team went on to win back to back state championships in 2023 and 2024, while the boys basketball team won their 2nd state title in 5 years (3rd overall) in 2025.
+Hawthorne's football team has appeared in the state championship game from the 2020 to the 2025 seasons, winning the state title in 2022, 2023, and 2025.
+The Hornets have totaled 8 state championships between boys basketball, girls basketball and football from the year 2020 to the year 2025.